 Agata Bielik-Robsona philosopher and publicist

-(b.
-1966) – lives in Warsaw and Nottingham.
-Works at the Institute of Philosophy and Sociology of the Polish Academy of Science and as a professor of Jewish Studies at the Faculty of Theology and Religious Studies at the University of Nottingham.
-She deals with the contemporary philosophy of the subject, theory of literature and philosophy of religion, with special focus on Jewish heritage.
-She published several dozen articles in Polish, German, French, Russian and English and ten books in Polish: Na drugim brzegu nihilizmu (Warszawa, 1997), Inna nowoczesność (Kraków, 2000), Duch powierzchni: rewizja romantyczna i filozofia (Kraków, 2004), Romantyzm, niedokończony projekt.
-Eseje (Kraków, 2008), Na pustyni.
-Kryptoteologie późnej nowoczesności (Kraków, 2008), Erros.
-Mesjański witalizm i filozofia (Kraków, 2012) and Cienie pod czerwoną skałą: eseje o literaturze (Gdańsk, 2015), as well as in English: The Saving Lie.
-Harold Bloom and Deconstruction (Chicago, 2011), Jewish Cryptotheologies of Late Modernity: Philosophical Marranos (London/ New York, 2014) and a collection of essays co-edited with Adam Lipszyc: Judaism in Contemporary Thought.
-Traces and Influence (London/ New York, 2014).
+(born in 1966) – lives in Warsaw and Nottingham.
+She works at the Institute of Philosophy and Sociology of the Polish Academy of Sciences and as a professor of Jewish Studies at the Department of Theology and Religious Studies of the University of Nottingham.
+She works with the contemporary philosophy of the subject, theory of literature and philosophy of religion, with special focus on Jewish heritage.
+She published dozens of articles in Polish, German, French, Russian and English, as well as ten books, including: Na drugim brzegu nihilizmu (Warsaw, 1997), Inna nowoczesność (Krakow, 2000), Duch powierzchni: rewizja romantyczna i filozofia (Krakow, 2004), Romantyzm, niedokończony projekt.
+Eseje (Kraków 2008), Na pustyni.
+Kryptoteologie późnej nowoczesności (Krakow, 2008), Erros.
+Mesjański witalizm i filozofia (Krakow 2012) and Cienie pod czerwoną skałą: eseje o literaturze (Gdańsk 2015), as well as The Saving Lie.
+Harold Bloom and Deconstruction (Chicago 2011), Jewish Cryptotheologies of Modernity: Philosophical Marranos (London/ New York 2014) and a collection of essays Judaism in Contemporary Thought.
+Traces and Influence (London/New York 2014) co-edited with Adam Lipszyc.
+In 2017, Żyj i pozwól żyć. – an extended interview with the philosopher, conducted by Michał Sutowski – was published.